digitalpulsebe/craft-utm-tracker/README.md

 ## Requirements

-This plugin requires Craft CMS 3.7 or later.
+This plugin requires Craft CMS 3.7 or Craft CMS 4.

 ## Installation